malfell/ant-game/README.md

     the last arrow key, the ant will freeze for a bit before being able to move.
 [] Food can currently spawn on the ant hill.
 Shouldn't do that.
+[] Canvas size slightly changes when you go between game, start, and instructions.
+I'm confused on that one because when I made everything the same size, it was off.
+So I ended up changing sizes individually to make them closer.

 -----UNFINISHED FUNCTIONALITY----------------
 Most of the unfinished functionality is in plans.txt